gatling/frontline-doc/content/reference/current/user/repositories/index.md

 ## Sources Repository

-Choose *Build from sources* as repository type if you wish that FrontLine fetch and compile the sources of your Gatling simulation.
+Choose *Build from sources* as repository type if you wish that Gatling Enterprise fetch and compile the sources of your Gatling simulation.
 In this page, you'll configure how to fetch the sources.

 {{< img src="create-repository-sources.png" alt="Sources Repository creation" >}}

 There are 3 different ways to retrieve your sources:

 - **Clone a Git repository**: If you want to clone a git repository.
 You'll need to fill in the URL of the targeted repository, and the targeted git branch or tag (which can be overridden in the simulation configuration).
 If you're using ssh authentication, you can also fill in a previously added <<privateKey, private key>> scoped on repository with **Git SSH key**.
 If you're using HTTPS authentication, you can setup an username and password.
-- **Use a project on FrontLine's filesystem**: Use a project located on FrontLine's filesystem, fill in the path to project repository.
+- **Use a project on Gatling Enterprise's filesystem**: Use a project located on Gatling Enterprise's filesystem, fill in the path to project repository.
 - **Check out from Source Code Control System**: Useful if you're using a code control system other than Git, or if you need a really specific Git command.

 ## Binary Repository